pinchbv/floor/floor/README.md

 You can then query the view via a DAO function like an entity.

 #### Limitations
-- Be aware it is currently not possible to return a `Stream` object from a function which queries a database view.
+- It is now possible to return a `Stream` object from a DAO method which queries a database view.
+But it will fire on **any** `@update`, `@insert`, `@delete` events in the whole database, which can get quite taxing on the runtime.
+Please add it only if you know what you are doing!
+  This is mostly due to the complexity of detecting which entities are involved in a database view.

 ## Data Access Objects
 These components are responsible for managing access to the underlying SQLite database and are defined as abstract classes with method signatures and query statements.